 The belief that we work together better when we have real relationships, and that it is easier to build relationships when you have face-to-face contact is not unfounded.
 Coordination and cooperation is essential for effective and efficient work accomplishment, and some research supports the notion that some face-to-face time makes a big difference.

 Mayer’s decision might create better teamwork – cooperation, communication and coordination – but it won’t create collaboration.
 For collaboration to work, she would have needed to create a culture that supported it.

 Collaboration is working together to create something new in support of a shared vision.
-The key points are that is is not an individual effort, something new is created, and that the glue is the shared vision.
+The key points are that it is not through individual effort, something new is created, and that the glue is the shared vision.

 Coordination is sharing information and resources so that each party can accomplish their part in support of a mutual objective.
 It is about teamwork in implementation.
 Not creating something new.